freenas/freenas-docs/userguide/storage.rst

 * **ZLE:** fast but simple algorithm which eliminates runs of zeroes.

-If you select *OFF* as the :guilabel:`Compression level` when creating a dataset or zvol, compression will not be used on that dataset/zvol.
+If *OFF* is selected as the :guilabel:`Compression level` when creating a dataset or zvol, compression will not be used on that dataset/zvol.
 This is not recommended as using *LZ4* has a negligible performance impact and allows for more storage capacity.